What is a glaze? What are they used for? Is it effective?

 You can use a coloured glaze over a coat of Colorantic ™ paint.
 Just wipe it off with a clean, dry cloth and you will see a linear effect.

-Another technique consists of applying two (2) tinted glaze coats on your unfinished wood.
-Wipe the excess with a clean, dry cloth.
-Once your glaze is completely dry (it dries very fast), apply the Colorantic™ chalk based paint colour of your choice.
-Use the Colorantic™ sanding block to sand or wipe gently with a slightly damp cloth.
-You will see the stain show through the paint colour.
+Another technique is to apply 2 coats of tinted glaze to your wood surface.
+Wipe off excess with a clean, dry cloth.
+When the glaze is completely dry (dries very quickly), you can apply your layer of paint and then sand or wipe your paint with a damp cloth.
+You will then see through the paint the glaze tinted in places.

 For the 1st coat mix: 1 part paint, 1 part glaze and 1 part water, except for leathers and vinyls (1 part paint, 1 part glaze).